tigergraph/ecosys/demos/guru_scripts/docker/tutorial/draft.md

 ### Delete Data

 The `DELETE` clause in OpenCypher is used to **remove nodes and relationships** from the graph.
-When deleting a node, note that this will also remove all its associated relationships.
+When deleting a node, all its associated relationships will also be deleted.

 #### Delete a single node